mbachmann/java-fx-address-book/README.md

 - [Part 6: Statics Data](readme/part6.md)
 - [Part 7: Deployment](readme/part7.md)

-Each result of each step is available as a branch in this repository.
-It allows you to check your results.
+The results of each step are available as a separate branch in this repository.
+It allows you to verify your source code.

 ##  What you will learn